-The University provides each residence hall room with data ports for access to the local area network (LAN) for each occupant.
-This provides access to the Internet and University network resources from the residence halls.
+The University provides each residence hall room with limited data ports to access the local area network (LAN).
+We continue to build out our wireless (Wi-Fi) network to be the primary method of connectivity in the residence hall.
+This provides access to the internet and university network resources from the residence halls.